We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Man-made materials, including acrylic, polyester, and fiberglass, are typically grouped under the term “solid surface.”
 These sinks are typically made from resins or epoxy to emulate the look of natural stone.
 Solid-surface sinks are extremely durable and resistant to scratches and chipping; if the surface does become marred, it can often be buffed to remove the scratch.
 The materials are prone to staining, however, and can be damaged from high heat.

-- Concrete is an up-and-coming material for kitchen sinks and combines many of the attributes of granite without the high price tag.
+- Concrete is an up-and-coming material for modern kitchen sinks and combines many of the attributes of granite without the high price tag.
 Contractors can pour concrete on site, so the sink can be a custom size and shape.
 Consumers also can find precast varieties.
 Concrete is very heavy, however, and might require special cabinetry.
 It is also prone to staining.

 Color